splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config-advanced.rst

           cert_file: "/etc/ssl/certs/custom_cert.crt"
           insecure_skip_verify: true

-.. note:: To skip certificate checks, you can disable TLS.
+.. note:: To skip certificate checks, you can disable secure TLS checks per component.
 This option is not recommended for production environments due to security standards.

 Collect network telemetry using eBPF
 ==================================================